 Equipment and Supplies for Making Tempeh with Black Eyed Peas

-You have to tightly wrap the cultured legume mixture in a bag or something similar.
-Honestly, I absolutely HATE using plastic to make tempeh.
-I think the most problems arise when plastic is used because the plastic holds too much condensation and moisture.
+Honestly, I HATE using plastic to make tempeh.
+I think the most problems arise when you use plastic because the plastic holds too much condensation and moisture.
 This leads to nasty results and undesirable microbial growth.

-Tempeh is such a wonderful and unique way to prepare peas, beans, and other legumes.
-Use this recipe to learn how to make tempeh with black eyed peas.
-This tempeh has a light earthy flavor and pairs well with any recipe that calls for tempeh.
+Homemade tempeh is a wonderful and unique way to prepare peas, beans, and other legumes.
+Use this recipe to learn how to make tempeh with black-eyed peas.
+This tempeh has a light, earthy flavor and works well in any recipe with tempeh.

 - Prep Time: 60 minutes